v1ggs/abstraction/README.md

 - Extract licenses and add those that are not being found automatically
 - Automatically restart the application on config change
 - SSL for local development, if you have [mkcert](https://github.com/FiloSottile/mkcert) installed
-- Develop with for CMS, with all webpack's features (a local backend domain required)
+- Develop for a CMS, with all webpack's features (a local backend domain required)

 ## USAGE